 2. Traditional Welcome

 We were welcomed in the traditional Maharashtrian style with a tikka and topi.
 This is a great act of respect shown towards guests and translates to the 'Atithi Devo Bhava' shloka!
 This is when we met our dynamic local guide, Mohan.
-Mohan, just like the other local guides in the village, is a teenager helping the family by taking up this responsibility of being a guide.
+Mohan, just like the other local guides in the village, is a teenager helping the family by taking up the responsibility of being a guide.
 He has immense knowledge of the various plants and resources in and around his village and successfully imparts it to the guests when an opportunity presents itself.

 3. Village tour

-Mohan took us around his tiny, rustic village and explained about the daily routines of the villages, how they have evolved in terms of construction of their homes.
+Mohan took us around his tiny, rustic village and explained about the daily routines of the villages, how they have evolved in terms of the construction of their homes.
 He also took us to see some of the older, deserted homes made of thatched roofs and hay.
 It was fascinating that even though the villagers are now adopting modern techniques, they have still preserved their ancient heritage.
 We were later taken to the village vermicompost plant and Mohan explained how the villagers took turns to take care of the plant.

 4. Rice Pounding